benjaminion/data-recovery-toy/README.md

 There are two versions:

 1. A version that encodes the data and does the calculations over the complex integers.
-This uses _i_ as the primitive fourth root of unity, giving the roots for the fourier transforms as [1, i, -1, -i].
+This uses _i_ as the primitive fourth root of unity, giving the roots for the Fourier transforms as [1, i, -1, -i].
 Find it in _complex.c_.
-2. A version that encodes the data and does the calculations over the integers mod 17, a finite field.
-This uses 4 as the primitive fourth root of unity, giving the roots for the fourier transforms as [1, 4, 16, 13].
+2. A version that encodes the data and does the calculations over the integers modulo 17, a finite field.
+This uses 4 as the primitive fourth root of unity, giving the roots for the Fourier transforms as [1, 4, 16, 13].
 Find it in _finite.c_.

 ## Compile